rapid7/metasploit-framework/Definition-of-Module-Reliability,-Side-Effects,-and-Stability.md

-New Metasploit modules now contain a `Notes` section containing additional information such as the `Stability`, `Reliability` and `SideEffects` associated with running the module.
+New Metasploit modules are now required to contain a `Notes` section containing additional information such as the `Stability`, `Reliability` and `SideEffects` associated with running the module.

 Example: